-Once a final proposal by the commission is publically notified, it becomes final unless ten percent or more of affected electors enrolled in one of the affected Districts demand a poll within 60 working days of the first public notification of the proposal.
+Once a final proposal by the Commission is publically notified, it becomes final unless ten percent or more of affected electors enrolled in one of the affected districts demand a poll within 60 working days of the first public notification of the proposal.
 A crucial change from previous legislation is that any poll is determined by the total votes cast in the total affected area subject to the proposed reorganisation.
-If more that 50% of valid votes cast in the poll are in favour of a final proposal then it proceeds.
+If more than 50 per cent of valid votes cast in the poll are in favour of a final proposal then it proceeds.